 The Vancouver Canucks took on MoDo of the Swedish Hockey League (SHL), on Sept.
 14, 2000, as part of the NHL Challenge in Stockholm, Sweden.
 This marked the first time Daniel and Henrik Sedin wore Canucks uniforms after being taken with the second and third overall picks of the 1999 NHL Entry Draft.

 Daniel scored a goal and two assists against this former team while playing on the same line as his brother Henrik.
 The following day, he scored the overtime winner to beat Djurgarden to win the exhibition tournament.
-They will both be inducted into the Hockey Hall of Fame in November after spending their entire NHL career with the Canucks.
+They were both inducted into the Hockey Hall of Fame in 2022 after spending their entire NHL career with the Canucks.

 Zetterberg Hangs Up His Skates